$1,500 off our anniversary package, celebrating 15 years in business!

 1. The Core Basics

-Q: What are the 4 main things I should care about?
+Q: What are the 4 main aspects of hot tub chemistry that I should care about?

 4. Calcium Hardness (CH) (protects surfaces & equipment)